How to get the vaccine

 Which vaccine you will receive

-In line with the advice of the Australian Technical Advisory Group on Immunisation (ATAGI):
+Vaccines are administered following the advice of the Australian Technical Advisory Group on Immunisation (ATAGI):

 - the vaccine will be offered to people aged 60 years and over